Thinking Outside the Classroom

 Lycée Français fifth graders engage in an exciting and enriching educational experience at the Audubon Aquarium, arguably one of the best places to learn in New Orleans.
 In years past, students have gone swimming with amazing sea life!

 Sixth graders engage with the world through architecture, urban development and conscious citizenship.
-Critical Constructs is made possible thanks to a partnership with FabLab NOLA at Delgado Community College.
+Critical Constructs began thanks to a partnership with FabLab NOLA at Delgado Community College.
+Some of the activities are now performed in-house after purchasing laser cutters and 3D printers.

-The 7th grade class is working on a bioclimatic garden project.
+The 8th grade class engages with STEM focusing on a bioclimatic garden project.
 Bioclimatic architecture consists of knowing how to make the most of the conditions of a site and its environment (climate geography and morphology).
 The main objective of the bioclimatic greenhouse is to be able to plant and harvest earlier without using any external energy source.
 The greenhouse can also produce leafy vegetables and aromatic plants in winter, without forgetting to keep your plants / flowers free from frost.
+An introduction of the concept of Food Deserts is also part of this learning adventure.
+Just like for the Tiny House project, some of the activities are performed in-house.